-YHA may conduct annual reexaminations by mail.

-Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview.
-In addition, it will inform the family of the information and documentation that must be brought to the interview.
+Annual reexaminations will be conducted by mail.
+Notification of the annual reexamination will be sent by first-class mail and will inform the family of the information and documentation that must be proved to the PHA, and the deadline for providing it.
+Documents will be accepted by mail, by email, by fax, or in-person.